 What is the current Texas law about Prohibited Substances and Items in Correctional Facility?

-The current Texas law defines the offense of Prohibited Substances and Items in Correctional Facility in Penal Code Section §38.11 as follows:[1]
+AV Preeminent Texas lawyer Paul Saputo provides the current law defining Prohibited Substances and Items in Correctional Facility in Penal Code Section §38.11, as follows:[1]

 (a) A person commits an offense if the person provides, or possesses with the intent to provide: